MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 X-ray microcomputed tomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
 For microCT-based detection of vessels, it is paramount to use contrast enhancement.
 Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and have been a major drawback of this approach.
 A decalcification step resolves this issue but inhibits the simultaneous assessment of bone microstructure and vascular morphology.
 The problem of contrasting becomes further complicated in samples with metal implants.

-This work introduces a non-destructive approach for 3D imaging of vasculature within soft and hard tissues near metal implants in a large animal model.
+This work introduces an imaging approach for non-destructive, high-resolution 3D visualization of vasculature within soft and hard tissues near metal implants in a large animal model, overcoming artifacts common in conventional microCT.

 Introduction

-Angiogenesis, the formation of new blood vessels from preexisting vessels, is crucial for skeletal development and bone healing and regeneration [5,10,42,44,52].
-In addition to carrying nutrients and growth factors, these newly formed blood vessels serve as a delivery route for stem cells and progenitor cells to the bone defect site [13,29,30].
-In the case of bone grafts, many synthetic bone grafts fail to bridge critically sized defects due to their inability to promote vascularization [33,42].
+Angiogenesis, the formation of new blood vessels from preexisting vessels, is crucial for skeletal development and bone healing and regeneration [6,12,44,46,54].
+In addition to carrying nutrients and growth factors, these newly formed blood vessels serve as a delivery route for stem cells and progenitor cells to the bone defect site [15,31,32].
+In the case of bone grafts, many synthetic bone grafts fail to bridge critically sized defects due to their inability to promote vascularization [35,44].
 The structural nature of skeletal tissue makes three-dimensional (3D) imaging of its vasculature extremely difficult.
-Histology, a destructive and two-dimensional approach, remains the gold standard for assessing vasculature in bones [37].
+Histology is destructive and two-dimensional but remains the gold standard for assessing bone vasculature [39].

-In the last decades, X-ray microcomputed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [17].
-Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.
+In the last decades, X-ray microcomputed tomography (microCT) has gained recognition as a non-destructive 3D imaging technique for bone morphology [19].
+Due to the inherently small difference in X-ray absorption levels between vessels and different soft tissues, it is not easy to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone, it is necessary to instill the vessels with a contrast agent or use a casting method to fill the blood vessels.
-Another alternative to detect vessels within bone is synchrotron-radiation-based tomography, specifically employing phase-contrast tomography [12].
-Although it has potential, synchrotron-radiation-based tomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.
+Another alternative to detect vessels within bone is synchrotron radiation-based X-ray microtomography, specifically employing phase-contrast tomography [14].
+Although it has potential, synchrotron radiation-based X-ray microtomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.

 Intravascular contrast-agent-enhanced microCT has the potential to overcome the mentioned issues.
-It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications [42,44,55].
+It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications [44,46,58].
 Barium sulfate and Microfil are the two most commonly used contrast agents in studies on the vascularization of bone tissue.
-Only some selected studies [44] managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
-Previous studies have reported disadvantages associated with barium sulfate suspensions, including higher viscosity, which can result in incomplete vascular filling and weak or inhomogeneous signals, particularly in higher-resolution scans [44].
-These issues may be attributed to particle aggregation, as indicated by various studies [27,31,40].
-Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like vascular damage [23] and poor or incomplete filling of the vasculature [31,40,44].
+Only a few selected studies [46] managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
+Previous studies have reported disadvantages associated with barium sulfate suspensions, including higher viscosity, which can result in incomplete vascular filling and weak or inhomogeneous signals, particularly in higher-resolution scans [46].
+These issues may be attributed to particle aggregation, as indicated by various studies [29,33,42].
+Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages such as vascular damage [25] and poor or incomplete filling of the vasculature [33,42,46].

-In the study of tumor models [19], assessing and non-destructively imaging tumor vasculature in 3D is a demanding task.
+Assessing and non-destructively imaging tumor vasculature in 3D within tumor models (see [21]) is a demanding task.
 Due to its intraosseous location, imaging is even more challenging in a bone metastatic disease model.
 Changes in bone and vasculature are of crucial importance for the progression of bone metastatic disease.
 Therefore, simultaneous imaging of bone and vasculature is highly desired, making a decalcification step unfavorable.
 It is therefore of paramount importance to develop an imaging method for assessing tumor vasculature in bone without decalcification, which renders the bone microstructure X-ray transparent.
 In this manuscript, we present such a method for visualizing intratumoral vasculature and defects in mineralized bone tissue.

 The present study introduces a technique for microCT-based visualization of microvasculature within bone tissue in small and large animal models.
 Moreover, we demonstrate that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues, as well as their vascularization, in the vicinity of metal implants in a large animal model.